 Comprehensive Support

-We have program to give them the skills needed to get a job, then a good job and then a better job.
-We teach life skills and we partner with over 30 other organizations to provide a wide variety of support services.
+We have programs to give them the skills needed to get a job, then a good job and then a better job.
+We teach life skills and we partner with over 30 organizations to provide a wide variety of support services.

 You can get more details about our program and partner organizations in other areas of this website.